How important is it to follow Palram general recommendations on product usage?

 You can choose to install left to right, or right to left, or start at the middle and continue to both sides.
 It is recommended to always advance against the dominant wind at the site.
 Never start at both sides, or at any two separate points.

 How should I store packed sheets?

 Store in a protected, shaded, ventilated site, with no direct exposure to sunlight and winds.
 In outdoor temporary storage cover with opaque protective film, and avoid PVC films and heat-absorbing materials.
 Please note: Surface protective films that cover sheets are highly sensitive to heat and direct sunlight.
-Excessive heat and direct sunlight before taking off the film can cause gluing of that film to the sheet surface, after which it will not be practically possible to remove it from the sheet!
+Excessive heat and direct sunlight before taking off the film can cause that film to bond the sheet surface, after which it will not be practically possible to remove it from the sheet!

 Why are there polyethylene films on certain sheets and should I peel it off?